-The purpose of the paper is to present a discussion on such disruptive technologies and to identify how Europe can develop them and especially space fission nuclear power.
+The purpose of the paper is to present a discussion on such disruptive technologies and to identify how Europe can develop them and especially space fission nuclear power systems.
 It takes account of potential applications, technical options, relevant expertise and infrastructure, resource requirements and safety, sustainability and public acceptance.
-Finally, the conclusions of the study are presented.
-Those are outputs of the DiPoP project, that in order to make it the more realistic, was relying on an international Advisory Board where two major meetings occurred within 8 months interval.
+Finally, the conclusions of the study are presented along with a concluding roadmap.
+Those are outputs of the DiPoP project [11], that in order to make it the more realistic, was relying on an international Advisory Board where two major meetings occurred within 8 months interval.